Author Archives: deborahard

 Daughter of the One true king, wife, mother, educator, DD, Christian blogger

-#surrendersaturday #newbeginning #waterwalkers29
+#surrendersaturday #spiritualdisciplines #waterwalkers29

 Standard

-#surrendersaturday #newbeginning #waterwalkers29
+#surrendersaturday #spiritualdisciplines #waterwalkers29

 Today’s thoughts by Deborah Ard.